NathanDennis/backend-resources/docker.md

 #### `docker attach [container]` - Attach a container to run in the foreground

 #### `docker exec` - Run a command on a docker container

+#### `docker system prune` - Remove all stopped containers
+  - This will also remove all build cache, and all networks not used by at least one container

+#### `docker logs [container id]` - Get logs of any events emitted from a container